The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/openers.md

 For all openers:

-* Use Pitch Perfect at three stacks as able, Bloodletters as able, and Refulgent procs as you get them.
+* Use Pitch Perfect at three stacks as able, Bloodletter as able, and Refulgent procs as you get them.
 * Hold Barrage until the next GCD if you already have an Refulgent proc.
 * The best potion as of 6.00 is high-quality Grade 5 Tincture of Dexterity.